Brachial plexus and Erb’s palsy claims

 - If you think your child may have suffered an injury as a result of negligence, we can provide specialist legal support and advice and help ensure all your child’s health and welfare needs are met.

-Brachial Plexus and Erb’s palsy can arise a result of clinical negligence if the medical staff responsible have failed to act with all due skill and care and may result in a compensation claim.
-It is essential to obtain specialist legal support and advice.
+Brachial Plexus and Erb’s palsy can be caused by medical negligence if the medical staff responsible have failed to act with all due skill and care and may result in a compensation claim.
+It is essential when making a claim to therefore seek specialist legal support and advice.

 - Education needs